Wills, Trusts, Powers of Attorney

 If you have minor children at your time of death, a will also nominates a guardian for those children.
 While it doesn’t prevent your estate from going through the probate process, a will acts as a guide that the court will use along the way.
+You may even consider creating a Colorado beneficiary deed which will allow you to pass your property and assets down without the necessity of probate court.
 Take necessary measures to review your will every time there’s a significant change in your family or financial situation.

 These documents allow you to select someone to make decisions for you when you’re unable to make them yourself.
 You can also use them to express, in advance, your wishes regarding healthcare matters.
 Ancillary documents you should discuss with your attorney include: